yashsrv/gdsc-webdev-task/README.md

 # NSUT-GDSC Web Dev Recruitment task

 My first ever GitHub repo is here, made in the 1st semester for the GDSC recruitment.<br><br>
 **NOTE:** Not a responsive website, but works well.
-The chart may not load if the websocket is shut down by GDSC itself.
+The chart may not load if the websocket is shut down by GDSC itself.<br>
+**RESULTS:** I got selected in WebDev department 🥳